danielabar/meblog/src/markdown/kickstart-a-new-rails-project.md

   Max: 15
 ```

-## Automated Tests
+## Testing

-While Rails comes with minitest for testing, I prefer using RSpec, together with FactoryBot for a BDD approach to testing, and explicit test data creation.
-Here's how to set it up.
+While Rails comes with minitest for testing, I prefer using RSpec, together with FactoryBot for a [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) approach to testing, and explicit test data creation.
+Here's how to set this up.

-Add `rspec-rails` gem to the Gemfile:
+Add `rspec-rails` gem to the Gemfile.
+It's placed in the development and test groups so that generators and rake tasks don't need to be preceded by `RAILS_ENV=test`.
+See the [installation docs](https://github.com/rspec/rspec-rails#installation) for more details.

 ```ruby
 # Gemfile